making your

 I am deeply engaged with first-generation students at my alma maters as both a mentor and financial coach.
 I know how important it is for first-gen students to have role models to map out the new terrains of succeeding in college and creating a life full of opportunity.

-I served as President of First Generation Harvard Alumni, and I’m the Founder of First Generation Alumni of MIT.
+I previously served as President of First Generation Harvard Alumni, and I’m the Founder of First Generation Alumni of MIT.
 In both of these leadership roles, I work across campus organizations, including Admissions and Financial Aid, to advocate for first-generation students’ financial well-being.